Regularizing nonlinear Schroedinger equations through partial off-axis variations: Introduction

 where $P_\eps\equiv P_\eps(\nabla)$ is a linear, second order, self-adjoint operator such that

-Here, $\langle \cdot, \cdot \rangle_{L^2}$ denotes the usual $L^2-$ inner product, $0< \eps\le 1$ is a small (dimensionless) parameter, and $\{\omega_j\}_{j=1}^k \in \R^d$, with $k\le d$, are some given (linearly independent) vectors representing the off-axis directions.
+Here, $\langle \cdot, \cdot \rangle_{L^2}$ denotes the usual $L^2(\R^d)$ inner product, $0< \eps\le 1$ is a small (dimensionless) parameter, and $\{\omega_j\}_{j=1}^k \in \R^d$, with $k\le d$, are some given (linearly independent) vectors representing the off-axis directions.
 The case $k=d$ thereby corresponds to a {\it full off-axis dependence} of the group velocity, whereas $k<d$ is referred to as {\it partial off-axis dependence}.
-In the former case, the authors of \cite{DLS} have shown that solutions $u(t, \cdot) \in H^1(\R^d)$ to \eqref{NLSGVD} exists for all $t\in \R$, and hence no finite-time blow-up occurs.
-The situation involving only a partial off-axis dependence, however, is much more involved and it is an open problem posed in \cite{DLS} to study the regularizing effect associated to this case.
+In the former case, the authors of \cite{DLS} have shown that solutions $u(t, \cdot) \in H^1(\R^d)$ to \eqref{NLSGVD} exist for all $t\in \R$, and hence no finite-time blow-up occurs.
+The situation involving only a partial off-axis dependence, however, is much more involved and it is an open problem posed in \cite{DLS} to prove global well-posedness in this case.

 In this work, we shall do so and thus provide an answer to the problem posed in \cite{DLS}.
-To this end, we consider the following Cauchy problem
+To this end, we consider the following Cauchy problem: